cdvetal/evodenss/README.md

 - `-d`/`--dataset-name`: Name of the dataset to be used.
 At the moment, `mnist`, `fashion-mnist`, `cifar10` and `cifar100` are supported.
 - `-g`/`--grammar-path`: Sets the path to the grammar to be used;
 - `-r`/`--run`: Identifies the run id and seed to be used;
-- `--cuda-enabled`: When used, it enables GPU processing.
+- `--gpu-enabled`: When used, it enables GPU processing.

 #### Framework modes